aridjayarecipes/cutesrecipes.web.app/content/post/2517-recipe-of-homemade-fry-banana-with-honey.md

 - "to taste pecans"
 recipeinstructions:
 - "Peel the banana and cut it in thick slices"
-- "Put the butter 🧈 in the pan and range the banana 🍌 in leave it about 2 minutes and turn up down, the butter will cover the banana, sprinkle the honey and put pecan on it and that&#39;s it"
+- "Put the butter 🧈 in the pan and range the banana 🍌 in leave it about 2 minutes and turn up down, the butter will cover the banana, sprinkle the honey and put pecan on it and that's it"
 categories:
 - Recipe
 tags: